Tanks in the Cold War: Vietnam War era

-The M48s saw extensive action during the Vietnam War, over 600 Pattons would be deployed with US Forces during the war.
+Over 600 Pattons would be deployed with US Forces during the war.
 The initial M48s landed with the US Marines in 1965.
-Remaining Pattons deployed to South Vietnam were in three U.S. Army battalions, the 1-77th Armor near the DMZ, the 1-69th Armor in the Central Highlands, and the 2-34th Armor near the Mekong Delta.
+Three U.S. Army battalions also arrived in Southern Vietnam.
 Each battalion consisted of approximately fifty seven tanks.
 M48s were also used by Armored Cavalry Squadrons in Vietnam, until replaced by M551 Sheridan tanks.
 The M67A1 flamethrower tank (nicknamed the Zippo) was an M48 variant used in Vietnam.

-When US forces commenced redeployment operations, many of the M48A3 Pattons were turned over to the Army of the Republic of Vietnam (ARVN) forces, in particular creating the ARVN 20th Tank Regiment; which supplemented their M41 Walker Bulldog units.
-During the North Vietnamese Army (NVA) Easter Offensive in 1972, tank clashes between NVA T-54/PT-76 and ARVN M48/M41 units became commonplace, but on 23 April 1972, tankers of the 20th Tank Regiment were attacked by an NVA infantry-tank team, which was equipped with the new 9M14M Malyutka (NATO designation: Sagger) wire guided anti-tank missile.
-During this battle, one M48A3 Patton tank and one M113 Armored Cavalry Assault Vehicle (ACAV) were destroyed, becoming the first losses to the Sagger missile; losses that would echo on an even larger scale a year later during the Yom Kippur War in the Middle East in 1973.
+Many of the M48A3 Pattons were turned over to the Army of the Republic of Vietnam (ARVN) forces, in particular creating the ARVN 20th Tank Regiment; which supplemented their M41 Walker Bulldog units.
+During the North Vietnamese Army (NVA) Easter Offensive in 1972, tank clashes between NVA T-54/PT-76 and ARVN M48/M41 units became commonplace.